Next Generation Sequencing Buying Guide

 NGS technologies have gained the capacity to sequence gigabases of DNA in a high-throughput and highly efficient manner that has not been possible using traditional Sanger sequencing.
 Compared to traditional sequencing, the read lengths of current NGS approaches are relatively short, which is due to the small sequencing colonies and rapid signal deterioration.
-This is compensated by its highly-parallel fashion.
+This is compensated for by its highly-parallel fashion.
 Technical and chemical refinements are gradually increasing read lengths in NGS, but only novel technologies will be able to provide substantially longer reads.
-Since single DNA molecule sequencing technology can read through DNA templates in real time without amplification, it provides accurate sequencing data with potentially long-reads.
+Since single DNA molecule sequencing technology can read through DNA templates in real time, without amplification, it provides accurate sequencing data with potentially long-reads.

-Consequently, novel third generation platforms with read-lengths as a focus, are currently under development.
-These new instruments are anticipated to be significantly faster than current technologies enabling genomes to be sequenced at a lower cost.
+Consequently, novel third generation platforms, with read-lengths as a focus, are currently under development.
+These new instruments are anticipated to be significantly faster than current technologies, enabling genomes to be sequenced at a lower cost.
 In addition, new kits and reagents will continue to emerge that will enable NGS to be used for a wider range of applications.
 The protocols required for library preparation are likely to become more simplified and automation will continue to facilitate more streamlined workflows.

 Nanopore sequencing is an exciting new method that is likely to be incorporated into some third generation sequencers.
-In nanopore sequencing a DNA strand is processed through a synthetic or protein nanopore and the subsequent changes in the electric current allows identification of the base passing the pore.
+In nanopore sequencing, a DNA strand is processed through a synthetic or protein nanopore and the subsequent changes in the electric current allow identification of the base passing the pore.
 This will theoretically allow sequencing of a complete chromosome in one step, without the need to generate a new DNA strand.

 Using NGS for personalized medicine is the ultimate goal for many.
-There are however, a number of challenges that must be adequately addressed before NGS can be transformed from a research tool to a routine clinical practice.
+There are, however, a number of challenges that must be adequately addressed before NGS can be transformed from a research tool to a routine clinical practice.
 Rapid interpretation of the masses of data produced currently requires highly specialized software, and represents one of the biggest obstacles in bringing whole genome sequencing routinely to the clinic.

 To help you choose the correct system, use the SelectScience product and supplier directory for an overview of systems from leading manufacturers and read user reviews from other SelectScience members.